OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/uart1.md

 ### Using the `screen` Command

 The above method is a great way to introduce using UART, but it's not all that practical.
-By using the `screen` command, we can begin to communicate back and forth between our Omega and connected devices.
+By using the `screen` command, we can actually send commands to other Omegas or connected devices.

 #### Installing Screen